-This article will give you the basic steps on roofing or re-roofing a house.
+This article will give you the basic steps on roofing or re-roofing a house with an asphalt shingle roof.
 Unless you have done some roofing before, we strongly suggest that you don’t try this yourself.
 You might go to all the trouble and then find out you need to start over.
 For this article we asked Todd of Bel Air Gutter & Siding (https://www.belairgutter.com/) for his tips and to make sure we didn’t steer people wrong.
 (Despite the name, a large part of their business is roofing in addition to gutters and siding.)

 Check the Old Roof First

 Why?
 Because you need to determine if there is one layer of roofing or two.
 If there is only one layer, you can simply install the new layer on top.
 If there are two layers already, you will need to remove all the roofing material and start from scratch.
 Presumably obviously, a second layer is only an option with an asphalt shingle roof.
 You can’t do this with tile or slate or standing seam metal roofs.
 Another blog post here talks about what to look for to see if you need a new roof or can just do repairs.
 Click here.